telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 * It is also a problem due to performance factors.
 The performance of some operations depend on the number of attributes of the involved CEs.
 Making CEs with ever-growing number of attributes may end up damaging the performance of your project.

+* It is also worth mentioning that there are physical limits to the size of entities in the Context Broker, so evergrowing entities may not be possible to model, depending on their size.

 Another scenario where we could find the same modelling problem would be the aforementioned Theater scenario.
 In that scenario we could have thought that a nice model could be having a Theater Context Entity like the following: